+In this paper, we extend our prior research (Constantino et al., 2023b), which describes a controlled experimental study to investigate the developers' perceptions of using

+&lt;sup>2https://homepages.dcc.ufmg.br/ kattiana/coopfinder/welcome.html

+&lt;sup>3As required, the study was approved by the University's (UFMG)

-Thus, this work describes a controlled experimental study3 to investigate the developers' perceptions of using COOPFINDER prototype.
-The study involved 35 participants, from which 18 were GitHub users, and 17 were non-users.
-All participants used both COOPFINDER and GitHub to perform a set of seven tasks.
-To reduce the learning effect on the assessment results, we used the Latin square [Fisher 1992] to distribute the tasks and tools between two groups of (random) participants.
-Thus, participants answered the background questionnaire, as well as a questionnaire with the experiment tasks for each tools.
-As results, participants pointed out that COOPFINDER is easy to use, intuitive, exciting, and supports project maintainers.
-Besides, we observed that participants were able to perform tasks more easily using COOPFINDER than GitHub.
-This work makes two primary contributions:
+CoopFinder prototype.
+The study involved 35 participants, of which 18 were GitHub users and 17 were non-users.
+We asked participants to perform the experiment tasks to find collaborators with similar interests using a prototype recommendation tool and GitHub.
+Each participant completed the following tasks: fill out a background questionnaire before the experiment and execute a set of tasks.
+To reduce the learning effect on the assessment results, we used the Latin square (Fisher, 1992) to distribute the tasks and tools between two groups of (random) participants.
+Afterward, participants answered a post-assignment questionnaire about their opinions on the developer recommendations.

+As results, participants pointed out that CoopFinder is easy to use, intuitive, exciting, and supports project maintainers.
+Besides, we observed that participants were able to perform tasks more easily using CoopFinder than GitHub.
+About 66% of the participants confirmed they would use or recommend this tool.
+Our primary contributions can be succinctly summarized as follows:

 - We propose developer recommendation strategies, supported by a visual and interactive tool to connect collaborators based on a set of files of their interest.
-Furthermore, the tool provides metadata and links different attributes that could not be analyzed using the GitHub interface. - We evaluated the usability of COOPFINDER with 35 developers.
-About 51% of them are collaborators and maintainers of real-world open-source projects hosted on GitHub.
+Furthermore, the tool provides metadata and links different attributes that could not be analyzed using the GitHub interface; - We describe a quantitative and qualitative evaluation of strategies and tool using the state of the practice as a baseline; - We designed and conducted a controlled experiment to evaluate the developer recommendation strategies and tool; - We evaluated the usability of CoopFinder with 35 developers.
+About 51% of them are collaborators and maintainers of real-world open-source projects hosted on GitHub; - We obtained insights from the users to improve the developer recommendation algorithms and the supporting tool.

-Our comprehensive replication package is available online for future replications/extensions4.
-The remainder of this paper is organized as follows.
-Section 2 presents the problem statement.
-Section 3 presents an overview of the developer recommendation strategies related to the design, implementation, and how to use the tool.
+Our comprehensive replication package is readily accessible online to facilitate future replications and extensions.
+The structure of this paper unfolds as follows.
+Section 2 introduces the problem we address.
+Section 3 offers insight into the developer recommendation strategies, encompassing their design, implementation, and practical usage within the Coopfinder tool.
 Section 4 describes the study design.
 Furthermore, we analyze and report the results of this study (Section 5).
-In Section 6 some threats to the validity are discussed.
+Section 6 explores potential threats to the validity of our study.
 Finally, we end this paper with some concluding remarks and discuss directions for further work (Section 7).